kmkinnaird/DISMIR/README.md

 - `paper_name`: 'chr' - Title of reviewed paper
 - `year`: 'num' - Conference year the paper was accepted
 - `num_datasets`: 'num' - Number of datasets used in paper
-- `introduced`: 'bool' - True if paper introduced a newly available dataset, False otherwise
+- `introduced`: 'bool' - True if paper introduced a newly available dataset (publicly available or made available by request), False otherwise
 - `description`: 'chr' - Description of datasets used in paper analysis
 - `genre`: 'chr' - Description of genres included in used datasets
 - `genre_clean`: 'chr' - Standardized categorization of used genres (possible values in Background)